FrancesCoronel/personal-website-v3/_drafts/2017-05-11-interview-kapor-capital.md

 Questions to Ask

 - As a VC, what dimension of a company are you disproportionately willing to take risks on?
-- “When you reflect back on your career, is there anything important you would have done differently that other young people who are aspiring into venture capital could benefit from hearing your wisdom and experience about?”
+- "When you reflect back on your career, is there anything important you would have done differently that other young people who are aspiring into venture capital could benefit from hearing your wisdom and experience about?"
-- “What are the most important decisions you made along the way in your career that you think most greatly contributed to your current success?”
+- "What are the most important decisions you made along the way in your career that you think most greatly contributed to your current success?"
     - conferences, 8 to 8 aca,
 - do you see yourself in vc for the long-run or what are your long-term plans
     - eventually transition - more experience in firms - investment processes - want to get